nameis-DarkRaven/startup/README.md

 ### Key Features
 - Secure register/login over HTTPS
 - Ability to add Ducks to currency by clicking the centralized duck picture
-- Scrolling Quote Board with current duck status and a random quote generated from a given list
+- Scrolling Quote Board with current duck status and a quote generated from a given list
-- Ability to purchase buildings (x1, x10, x100, etc.), upgrades, and possibly ascensions (not yet decided) that increase the number of ducks generated per second
+- Ability to purchase buildings (x1, x10, x100, xMax.), upgrades, and potentially ascensions that increase the number of ducks generated per second
 - Ability to view the help section, settings, and profile information (email and username), which allows you to log out
 - Ability to close and reopen the upgrades tab for a better view of your duck
 - Realtime update on how many ducks you have